run-ai/docs/docs/platform-admin/workloads/assets/compute.md

             * Optional: Set the memory **Limit** - The maximum amount of GPU memory that is provisioned per device.
 This means that any pod of a running workload that uses this compute resource, receives **at most** this amount of GPU memory for each device(s) the pod utilizes.
             To set a Limit, first enable the limit toggle.
 The limit value must be equal to or higher than the request.
         !!!
 Note
             * GPU memory limit is disabled by default.
-If you cannot see the **Limit** toggle in the compute resource form, then it must be enabled by your Administrator, under General Settings → Resources → GPU resource optimization
+If you cannot see the **Limit** toggle in the compute resource form, then it must be enabled by your Administrator, under General settings → Resources → GPU resource optimization
             * When a **Limit** is set and is bigger than the **Request**, the scheduler allows each pod to reach the maximum amount of GPU memory in an opportunistic manner (only upon availability).
             * If the GPU Memory Limit is bigger that the Request the pod is prone to be killed by the Run:ai toolkit (out of memory signal).
 The greater the difference between the GPU memory used and the request, the higher the risk of being killed
             * If GPU resource optimization is turned off, the minimum and maximum are in fact equal